Which connective tissue wrapping surrounds bundles (fascicles) of... | Channels for Pearson+

 1

 Step 1: Understand the structure of a nerve.
-A nerve is composed of multiple axons grouped into bundles called fascicles.
+A nerve is composed of bundles of axons, which are organized into fascicles.
 These fascicles are surrounded by specific connective tissue wrappings.

 Step 2: Review the connective tissue layers associated with nerves.
 The three main layers are: Endoneurium (surrounds individual axons), Perineurium (surrounds fascicles of axons), and Epineurium (surrounds the entire nerve).

-Step 3: Differentiate between the terms provided in the question.
-Endoneurium wraps individual axons, Epineurium wraps the entire nerve, and Perineurium wraps bundles of axons (fascicles).
-Perimysium, on the other hand, is associated with muscle tissue, not nerves.
+Step 3: Focus on the term 'fascicles' in the question.
+Fascicles refer to bundles of axons within a nerve, so the connective tissue wrapping that surrounds these bundles is the Perineurium.

-Step 4: Focus on the term 'fascicles' in the question.
-Since fascicles refer to bundles of axons, the connective tissue wrapping that surrounds them is the Perineurium.
+Step 4: Differentiate between similar terms.
+For example, Perimysium is a connective tissue layer found in muscles, not nerves, and surrounds muscle fascicles.
+This term is unrelated to the structure of nerves.

-Step 5: Confirm the correct answer based on the anatomical structure and function.
-The Perineurium is the connective tissue layer that specifically surrounds fascicles of axons in a nerve.
+Step 5: Conclude that the correct connective tissue wrapping for bundles (fascicles) of axons in a nerve is the Perineurium, based on its specific function and anatomical location.

 Watch next

-Master Intro to Connective Tissue with a bite sized video explanation from Bruce BryanStart learning
+Master Dense Connective Tissue with a bite sized video explanation from Bruce BryanStart learning

 Related Videos